MusicHiFi: Fast High-Fidelity Stereo Vocoding: Experiment and Results

 \subsection{Objective evaluation}

 For objective evaluation, we use 673 clips from FMA-small~\cite{fma_dataset} and the test split of the accompaniment track from the DSD100 test dataset~\cite{SiSEC16}.
 For both test datasets, every segment has a duration of 30 seconds.
-For objective evaluation metrics, we use a suite of four metrics including ViSQOL~\cite{hines2015visqol}, mel distance (Mel-D), multi-resolution STFT distance (STFT-D), and scale-invariant source-to-distortion ratio (SI-SDR)~\cite{le2019sdr}.
-ViSQOL is a perceptual quality metric that estimates a mean opinion score based on the spectral similarity to the ground truth.
+For objective evaluation metrics, we use a suite of four metrics including ViSQOL~\cite{hines2015visqol}, mel distance (Mel-D) and STFT-D. ViSQOL is a perceptual quality metric that estimates a mean opinion score based on the spectral similarity to the ground truth.
 The Mel-D and STFT-D measure the spectral distances between the reconstructed and ground-truth audio under a mel and a linear frequency scale, respectively.
-We also use the SI-SDR metric to measure vocoder quality, but not for BWE and M2S as we found the metric was less reliable for these more multi-modal tasks.
 We use the real time factor (RTF) metric or time processed over time elapsed on an A100 GPU to measure speed.